PaulDMendoza/Presentations/AngularJS/demoApp/talk.md

 (1 mins) Summary
 -------
+I'm Paul Mendoza, a software development manager who has been building both consumer and enterprise web applications for over ten years.

-Summary: Paul Mendoza will show how to build advanced, well designed and performant AngularJS applications.
+I will show how to build advanced, well designed and performant AngularJS applications.
 This will cover a quick introduction to AngularJS and then dive into the deep portions of AngularJS that often confuse developers building AngularJS applications.
 We'll cover topics such as factories, services, directives, minification concerns, $apply vs $digest, routing, proper link handling and more.

-Paul Mendoza is a software development manager and has been building both consumer and enterprise web applications for over ten years.

 (2 mins) My Background
 -------------